mllamazares/SecurityRAT-ASVS-Importer/README.md

 Script to generate and import ASVS controls to SecurityRAT in the blink of an eye.

-**TL;DR** If you just need the ASVS requirements in SQL format and don't care about the script, go [the output folder](./sql/output). 😉
+**TL;DR**: *If you just need the ASVS requirements in SQL format and don't care about the script, go to [the output folder](./sql/output). 😉*

 ## Rationale

 [SecurityRAT](https://securityrat.github.io/) (*"Security Requirement Automation Tool"*) is a tool helping you manage security requirements in your agile development projects.
 In a nutshell, you specify the properties of an application (usually, we use the name "artifact") that you’re developing.
 Based on these properties, the tool gives you a list of security requirements you should fulfill. [^1]

-At the time of writting, there are no scripts (that I know) to automate the generation and importation of ASVS security controls into SecurityRAT tool.
+At the time of writing, there are no scripts (that I know) to automate the generation and importation of ASVS security controls into the SecurityRAT tool.

 Importing ASVS controls manually has the following drawdowns:
-1. Time consuming: 4.0.3 version of ASVS contains nearly 300 security controls.
+1. Time-consuming: 4.0.3 version of ASVS contains nearly 300 security controls.
-2. Prone to human mistakes.
+2. Prone to human error.

 The SecurityRAT creators also released the [SecurityRAT-Requirements](https://github.com/SecurityRAT/Security-Requirements) repository that contains SQL dumps ready to import.

 Potential improvements:
 1. The ASVS controls are not updated to the last version.
-2. They are just in English language, and the current ASVS version is also available in Spanish and Simplified Chinese.
+2. Just English language available, and the current ASVS version is also available in Spanish and Simplified Chinese.
 3. You need to import them manually.

 ### Features

-The current script try to address the avobe points of improvements with the following features:
+The current script tries to address the above points of improvement with the following features:

-* Fetchs the latest ASVS version available.
+* Fetches the latest ASVS version available.
 * Choose among the available languages (English, Spanish or Simplified Chinese).
 * Automatically imports all requirements into SecurityRAT specifying a container with a running DB instance.
 * It just takes ~4 seconds to perform all the tasks! 🏎️